MikeTam1021/friendly-101/docs/pipvirtualenv.rst

 We are VR
 ---------

 `virtualenv <http://virtualenv.readthedocs.org/>`_ is a Python package that isolates your development environment, preventing packages from colliding and conflicting with one another.
-In the bad old days, one would install Python packages globally and cross their fingers and hope everything would be `OK <https://www.youtube.com/watch?v=7ugn1ejC1Jc>`_.
+In the bad old days, one would install Python packages globally, cross their fingers, and hope everything would be `OK <https://www.youtube.com/watch?v=7ugn1ejC1Jc>`_.

 Some developers don't use it, but I also recommend `virtualenvwrapper <http://virtualenvwrapper.readthedocs.org/>`_, which is a collection of additional helpers that makes working with virtualenv easier.
 It's another layer of abstraction, but I think the returns come back fairly quickly. virtualenv and virtualenvwrapper can be installed with pip in just one command.